TheTalkingFist/Skeleton-Book-Game-Programming/content/7 - He's Scripting.md

 <font color="#ffff00">Variables hold the values and references to objects</font>.

-Analogy Example, Like a box that holds something for use to use.
+Analogy Example, Like a box that holds something for you to use.

 ---
 <font color="#ff0000">Methods/Functions:</font>